 Quiznos offers a veggie sub that’s filled with guacamole, black olives, lettuce, tomatoes, red onions, and mushrooms—just be sure to order it without the cheese and ask for the balsamic vinaigrette instead of the red-wine vinaigrette.
 The vegan bread options include white or wheat, and there’s also an herb wrap.
 Grab a side garden salad and some potato chips, and your stomach will be appeased in no time.

-Red Robin Gourmet Burgers has a hummus plate and a vegan Boca burger patty.
+Red Robin Gourmet Burgers and Brews

 Tubby’s Grilled Submarines, with locations in Michigan, has the vegan Hot Veggie Stir Fry sub and Cold Veggie specialty sub.